If you are like me (and I bet you are), then your dogs are family. They will always be your fur babies.

 This is all just a natural part of aging, and like it or not, it’s something we have to deal with.

-We want to make our dogs’ lives as comfortable as possible and make their golden years happy and healthy.
+We want to take care of our elderly chihuahuas and make their lives as comfortable as possible and make their golden years happy and healthy.

 We want to keep them with us as long as we can, right?